Skip to main content

 1. There are currently 22 Branches of the Association.
 The Association operates on two levels, an umbrella group of Provincial Officers elected at the October General Meeting (AGM) and Directors (Branch Chairs) and a parallel Executive for each Branch.
 Overall functioning of both levels of the Association is guided by a Constitution and Bylaws and by compatible Branch Regulations.
 There is some cross over between the functioning of the two groups, where the Chair of each Branch is a Director working with the Provincial Officers in conducting the affairs of the Association at a March Directors Meeting.
 The Provincial Officers appoint an Association Secretary, and Treasurer and hire an Office Manager for the Association’s Central Office.
 The Branch Officers and Directors are elected and share with their Provincial counterparts the responsibilities for the flow of correspondence, member enrollment by category, dues income and dues revenue sharing.

-2. The fiscal year of the Association, including all Branches, was changed at the 2001 AGM, to run from July 1 to June 30.
-Annual dues will continue to be collected and receipted on a calendar year basis, but will be reconciled each June 30 to accommodate the new fiscal year.
+2. The fiscal year of the Association, including all Branches, was changed at the 2023 AGM, to run from January 1 to December 31 to match the calendar year and the payment of dues.

 Members